lxm1117/dgparse/README.md

 we have found this to be a very extensible way of outputting an exotic format.
 Otherwise, one can simply use the standard JSON, YAML, or msgpack libraries to obtain very compact, portable serializations of the above object.

+## Specifications
+Specifications for a format, where available, are located in the spec directory.
+ However as with most biological data file formats, the specifications are often not existent.